 We conducted a randomized, placebo-controlled, double-blind Phase 1 clinical trial in 60 healthy subjects to evaluate the anti-anxiety effects of BNC210.
 These subjects were administered CCK-4, a peptide that induces anxiety and panic symptoms.
 CCK-4 induced panic symptoms in 15 subjects, or approximately 25% of the subjects, which is consistent with the CCK-4 induced panic attack rate in other trials.
 Subjects in a supervised in-clinic setting received a single dose of 2000 mg of BNC210 liquid suspension formulation with food seven hours prior to the CCK-4 challenge.
-BNC210 met its primary endpoint, demonstrating statistically significant reduction in both the number and intensity of panic symptoms on the Panic Symptoms Scale ("PSS") compared to placebo 10 minutes after the CCK-4 injection, as seen in the figure below (p=0.048 and p=0.041, respectively).
+BNC210 met its primary endpoint, demonstrating statistically significant reduction in both the number and intensity of panic symptoms on the Panic Symptoms Scale ("PSS") compared to placebo, as seen in the figure below.
 This clinical trial also demonstrated that the emotional stability of BNC210-treated subjects returned to baseline within 10 minutes compared to 60 minutes for placebo treated subjects.
-These findings were consistent with our prior preclinical studies in rodents where BNC210 overcame the effects of a CCK-4 challenge and enhanced fear extinction, as well as demonstrated similar activity to benzodiazepines without the narrow dose response common to that class of drugs.
+These findings were consistent with our prior preclinical studies in rodents where BNC210 overcame the effects of a CCK-4 challenge and enhanced fear extinction, as well as demonstrated similar efficacy to benzodiazepines without the narrow dose response common to that class of drugs.